-PEO.1 Acquire the fundamental knowledge in Basic Sciences, Thermal, Design, and Manufacturing Technologies.
+PEO.1 Be able to apply the fundamental knowledge of Basic Sciences, Thermal, Design, and Manufacturing Technologies.

 PEO.2 Develop an ability to interpret and analyze data, formulate and design acceptable solutions to industrial problems.

-PEO.3 Effectively function in a team environment with ethical attitude and interact with people of diverse background.
+PEO.3 Effectively function in a team environment with ethical attitude and interact with people of diverse backgrounds.

 Engineering Graduates will be able to: